bichanna/slap/README.md

  - [x] Vim Highlighter
  - [ ] VSCode Highlighter
  - [ ] Transpiler (JS or (hopefully) C++)
+ - [ ] New line as statement separator

 ## Contribution
 Bug reports and contributions are always welcome :)<br>